florxgomez/personal-website/src/posts/epic-react-fundamentals.md

 const message: `${greeting} ${subject}`
 ```

-Sometimes we’ll want to add JS logic of reference a dynamic property inside the markup, here we use curly braces in JSX to open a window to JS
+Sometimes we’ll want to add JavaScript logic to reference a dynamic property inside the markup, here we use curly braces in JSX to open a window to JS.

-We can forward props using the spread syntax
+We can forward props using the **spread** syntax.

 ```jsx
 const props = {